ministryofjustice/cloud-platform-terraform-elasticache-cluster/README.md

 ## Access outside the cluster

-Your redis instance is reachable only from the cluster pods; for tasks like inspecting your cache, import `kubectl forward` can create an authenticated tunnel, with a 2-step process:
+Your redis instance is reachable only from inside the cluster VPC, but you can use the same technique to access it from your development environment as for [accessing an RDS instance](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/rds-external-access.html#accessing-your-rds-database)

-1. Create a forwarding pod, any small image that does TCP will do:
+1. Run a port-forward pod

 ```
 kubectl \